seanbearden/trading-platform/README.md

 # trading-platform
 A platform for monitoring and assessing various trading activities.

 This Python project is meant to assist my option-trading endeavors using TD Ameritrade.

-Need to determine

 ## Requirements